shahriyar-khan/scrapr-cli/README.md

 # scrapr-cli
-A light weight cli tool to scrape email addresses
+A light weight cli tool that scrapes email addresses